leo-pfeiffer/epi-sim/app/app/app/pages/markdown/help.md

 You can also select a different human contact network from the `Network` dropdown.
 These models don't give you access to more parameters but they make different assumptions about how individuals in the epidemic simulation interact with each other.
-Again, you can find out more details on the [models page](/models).
+Again, you can find out more details on the [network page](/networks).

 Depending on which model you selected, you can further set up to four parameters.